 Eligible to apply for DCF funding are:

-The applicant must be a community-based organization which has a physical location in California (not an on-line entity) and provide services which benefit people with disabilities in California.
+The applicant must be an organization which has a physical location in California (not an on-line entity) and provide services which benefit people with disabilities in California.

 Please keep in mind that DCF is not making grants to:

 b) Projects providing equipment and services that are covered by other publicly funded programs

 c) Projects providing communications equipment and services for employees of the applicant.
 According to the Americans with Disabilities Act, it is the employer’s responsibility to provide reasonable accommodations for their employees.

 The LOI information webinar is scheduled for Monday, June 18, 2018, at 1:30 PM.